Helping you navigate complex divorce matters.

 It can be tempting to try to handle your own divorce case.
 You might think handling your own divorce is a good idea because you want to to save money, because you think you know your situation better than others do, or simply because you don’t want to trust others with your personal life.
 However, at Miller Law Group, P.C. would urge you to reconsider your options.
 There are common mistakes and traps that, in a court hearing lasting as little as fifteen minutes, could result in you losing tens, even hundreds, of thousands of dollars—or even parenting time and parental rights with regards to your children.
 You might be losing more than you think by not hiring a Massachusetts divorce attorney.

-The first thing to note when deciding to represent yourself in a divorce case is the court will hold you to the same standard as they would an attorney.
+The first thing to note when representing yourself in divorce is the court will hold you to the same standard as they would an attorney.
 Over and over again, people make the same mistakes and lose money that could have been saved.

 Timeliness of Divorce